By Workers Compensation Lawyer and Attorney Chris Sharpe

 PPD Settlement Calculator – The Permanent Partial Disability Rating Charts.

-The calculations occur when converting the rating exam to settlement dollars.
-Use the award chartsto see the dollar figures.
+- The calculations occur when converting the rating exam to settlement dollars.
+Use the Permanent Partial Disability Award Charts to see the dollar figures.

 How to Calculate PPD

-For extremity injuries you find the PPD schedule for your date of injury then multiply your PPD impairment rating percentage times the amputation value for your injury.
+- For extremity injuries you find the PPD Disability Award Schedule for your date of injury, note the area of your impairment then multiply your PPD impairment rating percentage times the scheduled amputation value at your level of impairment.

-For system injuries you find the PPD schedule for your date of injury then take your PPD category rating and match it to the schedule.
+- For bodily system injuries you use the Category Award Charts to find the PPD schedule for your date of injury then take your PPD category rating and match it to the schedule.

-It is nice to know what you might get – but don’t focus on that and don’t be distracted by things you can’t change.
+- It is important to know what you might get – but don’t focus on that and don’t be distracted by things you can’t change.
 Focus on what you are going to do to improve your numbers so that you improve your PPD settlement.

-Impairment rating is defined by the guides as “a loss, loss of use, or derangement of any body part, organ system, or organ function.”
+Impairment is defined by the guides as “a loss, loss of use, or derangement of any body part, organ system, or organ function.”
 A medical impairment can develop from an illness or injury.
 An impairment is considered permanent when it has reached maximal medical improvement (MMI), meaning it is well stabilized and unlikely to change substantially in the next year with or without medical treatment.
 The term impairment in the Guides refers to permanent impairment.
 An impairment may lead to functional limitations or the inability to perform activities of daily living.
+An impairment rating is the written report of your impairment.
+It is called a PPD rating exam.

 PPD Rating Exams – What is an IME?

-Permanent Partial Rating exams are done in anticipation of claim closure.
+- Permanent Partial Rating exams are done in anticipation of claim closure.
 The PPD rating exam determines how much money L&I will have to pay.
+These exams are opinions, gat a good opinion or you will wish you had.
 These exams are performed by licensed physicians, usually IME doctors.
 There are both favorable and unfavorable rating exams.
 Guess which type of rating exam L&I has planned for you?

 How Long Does It Take to Get a PPD Settlement?